ArtellaPipe/artellapipe-tools-namemanager/README.rst

-artellapipe-tools-assetslibrary
+artellapipe-tools-namemanager
 ============================================================

-Tool to load assets into DCC scenes
+Tool to manage nomenclature rules for DCC nodes and pipeline files and folders